Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Ethics Statement

 The technology of using semantic embeddings in research in ways that are similar to human rater judgments can become a common and established practice (as proposed for example by \citealp{guenoleEnhancingScaleDevelopment2025}).
 For researchers, we see obvious benefits as they will be provided with a novel way of gathering and analyzing data.
 This approach potentially promises to capture a richer tapestry of human behavior and experience than conventional methods relying on WEIRD (Western, Educated, Industrialized, Rich, Democratic) college student populations.
 In addition to such convenience samples, human rater judgments are typically sourced from crowdworkers that carry out tasks at often low hourly wages.
 There is reason to hope that crowdworking platforms react to technology changes with a quality initiative that leads to better opportunities for crowdworkers to earn adequate incomes.

-Still, crowdworking delivers incomes to people around the world that come from many marginalized groups.
+Still, crowdworking delivers income to people around the world that come from many marginalized groups.
 Although it can leave workers underpaid, it is an integral and existential part of many lives.
 Failures of platforms to react and dwindling numbers of crowdworking jobs (that are instead outsourced to LLMs) can leave many people worse off than before.

-On another, more distant future, level, we could also see some danger in people accepting analyses based on semantical embeddings as some kind of "gold standard", a LLM normality to compare with the results of people, forgetting about many possible biases.
+On another, more distant future, level, we could also see some danger in people accepting analyses based on semantical embeddings as some kind of "gold standard", a LLM normality to compare with the results of humans, forgetting about many possible biases.
 Abstractly, like any assessment, this could increase the danger of diagnosing somebody as abnormal vis-a-vis an unattainable standard.

 Generally, we see potential harm to fall mostly proportional on all parts of the population in terms of race, gender or class.
-However, the lack of jobs for crowdworkers can be expected to have a disproportional affect on people on low incomes in less affluent (and predominantly English-speaking) parts of the world.
+However, potential lack of jobs for crowdworkers can be expected to have a disproportionate effect on people on low incomes in less affluent (and predominantly English-speaking) parts of the world.
 In addition, we try to limit the potential harm of creating novel synthetic LLM norms by restricting ourselves to a questionnaire of value orientations such as the PVQ-RR that is rather uncontroversial and is not positing any "correct" or "normal" value orientations for individuals.